Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: UNSUPERVISED METHOD FOR BEHAVIOUR ANALYSIS AND MAGNIFICATION

-Our unsupervised posture representation (previous section) is key for the disentanglement since it extracts a posture representation $F_\pi$ not biased by the appearance and is used to produce $E_\pi(x_i) = f(F_\pi(x_i))$ where $f(\bullet)$ is a linear layer (see the Method section for more details).
+Our unsupervised posture representation (previous section) is key for the disentanglement since it extracts a posture representation $F_\pi$ not biased by the appearance and is used to produce $E_\pi(x_i) = f(F_\pi(x_i))$ where $f(\bullet)$ is a linear layer.
+The trained model can then be applied to amplify behaviour deviation of a novel query sequence against reference videos (see Method).

-The trained model can then be applied to amplify behavior deviation of a novel query sequence against reference videos.
-To that end, the difference between query and reference postures is magnified in the latent representation $z_{\pi}$ by sampling an extrapolated posture.
-Combining these amplified postures with the appearance of the query, provides the foundation for synthesizing the behavior magnified sequence (Fig. 1c).
-The deviation between query and magnification is then measured and visually highlighted in the image domain.
-In Supplementary material, we compare our method with previous magnification methods.